Elite-Cow/Crackpipe-Auto-Extractor-Monitor/README.md

 # Crackpipe Auto Extractor Monitor
-This simple program monitors the Crackpipe downloads directory and automatically extracts the data into the associated installations folder.
+This simple program monitors the [Crackpipe](https://crackpipe.de/) downloads directory and automatically extracts the data into the associated installations folder.

+Check out [Crackpipe](https://crackpipe.de/) - the decentralized gaming platform for 'alternatively obtained' games

+##
-Start monitoring > Downloads games via Crackpipe and automatically have your games extracted to the installation folder so they display within the Crackpipe client without manually "installing"/extracting.
+Start monitoring > Download games via Crackpipe and automatically have your games extracted to the installation folder so they display within the Crackpipe client without manually "installing"/extracting.

-[Crackpipe](https://crackpipe.de/) - the decentralized gaming platform for 'alternatively obtained' games

 1. Select the Crackpipe > Downloads folder
 2. Select the Crackpipe > Installations folder